Here Are 10 Popular Halloween Costumes For Kids

 Price: $41.00

 You can never go wrong with classic witch costume especially if it comes with a cauldron.
+According to the National Retail Federation, it has been one of the most popular Halloween costumes for adults for several years.
+But kids can get a kick out of it too, especially if you go all out with accessories like brooms, spellbooks, wands, and the aforementioned cauldron.

 Magical Unicorn